bitextor/bitextor/README.md

 crawlerConnectionTimeout: 10
 ```
 * `httack`: if this option is enabled, HTTrack is used instead of the crawler based on Creepy
+* `crawlerUserAgent`: [user agent](https://developers.whatismybrowser.com/useragents/explore/software_type_specific/crawler/) to be added to the header of the crawler when doing requests to a web server (identifies your crawler when downloading a website)
 * `crawlTimeLimit`: time (in seconds) for which a website can be crawled; for example: *3600s* for a crawl of an hour
 * `crawlSizeLimit`: **creepy-specific option** that limits the size of the crawl, i.e. when this limit is reached the crawl ends; it can be specified in GB (G), MB (M) or KB (K)
 * `crawlTld`: **creepy-specific option** that allows the crawler to jump to a different web domain as far as it is part of the same [top-level domain](https://en.wikipedia.org/wiki/Top-level_domain) (TLD); a TLD could be, for example, *.es*, *.info* or *.org*